This is a course-based named option within the Biomedical Engineering MS.

 Applicants should have a bachelor’s degree in engineering (biomedical, chemical, electrical, industrial, mechanical, etc.) or science (biology, biochemistry, chemistry, genetics, immunology, physics, etc.).
 Each application is judged on the basis of:

-To apply to the BME program, complete applications, including supportive materials, must be submitted as described below and received by the deadline.
+To apply to the Biomedical Engineering program, the online applications including supportive materials, must be submitted as described below and received by the deadline.

 Official Academic Transcript